Starcounter/Starcounter.NUnit.Runner/README.md

 # Starcounter.NUnit.Runner
 `NUnit` console runner for executing tests in the same domain as the Starcounter database which makes it possible to use any of the Starcounter platform functionality within a test.
 Hence, it fills the gap where Starcounter version `2.3` lacks the functionality to connect to the Starcounter database programmatically, also known as Self-hosting apps.

+`Starcounter.NUnit.Runner` is essentially a wrapper of `nunitlite.dll` which executes all tests found within the calling assembly.

 ## How to use it
 * Create a normal Starcounter App, version 2.3.
 Make sure it targets `.NET Framework 4.5.2` or above.
 * Add reference to `StarcounterNUnitRunner.dll` through nuget: `Install-Package Starcounter.NUnit.Runner`